Sweet Music

 I change into fresh clothes and wash up.

-I feel a familiar energy in the air and I look out into the distance.
+There’s a familiar energy in the air as I look out into the distance.

-Shazira and Tzina are ready to begin the greeting of the sun.
+Shazira and Tzina are ready to begin the greeting of the light.

 Meditations and prayers, done every day in the midst of beautiful, flowing movements.